Small Business SEO: 50 Effective Tips to Increase Organic Rankings & Traffic

 As a small business owner, investing in your search engine optimisation (SEO) strategy will offer an amazing return on investment.

-But when it comes to SEO, knowing where to start can make your head spin.
+But when it comes to small business SEO, knowing where to start can make your head spin.

-Because we’ve put together a collection of 50 practical traffic-boosting organic SEO tips that you can implement today for your small business.
+Because we’ve put together a collection of 50 practical traffic-boosting small business SEO tips that you can implement today.